 Why Study Ancient Greek?

-"I would make them all learn English: and then I would let the clever ones learn Latin as an honor,
+"I would make them all learn English: and then I would let the clever ones learn Latin

 and Greek as a treat." ---Winston Churchill

 Ancient Greek!
 The language of Aeschylus, Aesop, Alexander the Great, Archimedes,

 Aristophanes, Aristotle, Euclid, Euripides, Hippocrates, Homer, Pericles, Plato, Ptolemy,